MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 However, those policy running processes are vendor specific.
 While Microsoft Defender provides built-in exclusions for JAMF and Intune, it can't provide those exclusions for all possible MDM vendors.
-Instead, a global administrator can add their own exclusions to Tamper Protection.
+Instead, a Global Administrator can add their own exclusions to Tamper Protection.
 Exclusions can be done only through MDM profile, not local configuration.

 To do that, you need to first figure out the path to the MDM helper process that runs policies.
 You can do it either by following the MDM vendor's documentation.